 Paper 1: Paper 2:

 Business activity Operations

 Marketing Finance

-People Influence on business
+People Influence on busines

-The interdependent nature of business
+^{} The interdependent nature of business

-- 1. A willingness to learn a wide range of business terminology and financial formulae - 2.
-Develop an interest in the world of business by independently reading news articles and watching TV news programmes and documentaries - 3.
-To be independent and reflective in their learning - 4.
-Self-motivated and willing to work as a group, as well as participate in team-led discussions.
+- 1. A willingness to learn a wide range of business terminology and financial formulae. - 2.
+Students need to be self-motivated and have a keen interest in the world of business by independently reading news articles and watching TV programmes regularly such as main news bulletins, 'Panorama' and Dragons' Den. - 3.
+Students need to be independent and reflective in their learning; for example, by researching topics on their own (using online materials and GCSE Pod) and learning from mistakes and misconceptions. - 4.
+Students need to be enthusiastic and participate in group work and team-led discussions as they would be expected to do in the workplace, without opting out and letting others do their thinking.

-The qualification will encourage learners to make informed choices about several learning opportunities and career pathways, whilst developing key financial and enterprising skills.
+The qualification will encourage learners to make informed choices about a wide range of further learning opportunities and career pathways as well as develop important life skills that enable them to be commercially and financially aware.